nmfs-swfsc-ast/AST-Lab-Manual/README.md

-This resource will serve as a tutorial to demonstrate how the SWFSC uses acoustic data generate biomass estimates of Coastal Pelagic Species from Baja, Mexico to Vancouver, Canada.
+This resource will serve as a tutorial to serve as a one-stop-shop for all AST needs.

-As part of our commitment to open science, reproducibility, and transparency, we provide this metadata guide to compliment our public-domain data.

 Please consider this resource to be a Living Document.
 The code in this repository is regularly being updated and improved.